Ahmed Diab serves as the Managing Attorney of the firm’s mass tort practice, focusing on pharmaceutical, medical device and wildfire litigation.

 Mr. Diab was recognized in 2015, 2016 and 2017 as a Rising Star by Super Lawyers magazine, recognition reserved for only the top 2.5% of attorneys in California.
 In 2013, he was named a Rising Star by the San Diego Attorney Journal.
 In 2010 and 2012, Mr. Diab was selected as a Top Young Attorney by San Diego’s leading legal publication, The Daily Transcript.
 Recently, he was also selected “Top 40 Under 40” by The National Trial Lawyers organization.

-Mr. Diab completed his undergraduate education at the University of California at Davis, obtaining his Bachelor of Arts degree in Economics with a minor in History.
-He obtained his Juris Doctor from California Western School of Law.
-During law school, Mr. Diab received a Scholarship for Academic Achievement and gained membership to the Pro Bono Honors Society through his efforts in assisting victims of torture obtain asylum while interning at Casa Cornelia Law Center.
-Mr. Diab was also an educator in the Street Law program designed to teach troubled youth at the high school level about law, democracy and human rights.
+Mr. Diab completed his undergraduate education at the University of California at Davis, obtaining his Bachelor of Arts degree in Economics in 2005.
+In 2008, Mr. Diab obtained his law degree from California Western School of Law.
+During law school, he received the Scholarship for Academic Achievement and gained membership into the Pro Bono Honors Society through his efforts in assisting victims of torture obtain asylum.
+He was also an educator in the Street Law program designed to teach troubled youth at the high school level about law, democracy and human rights.

 No Fees Unless We Recover Money On Your Behalf